MileHacker Logo

 Halal and kosher options are very limited on An Island in nova scotia Island.
 Dedicated Halal or Kosher restaurants are not found.

 If Halal or Kosher food is necessary, planning for self-catering is best.
-Some certified items exist in larger grocery stores in Sydney.
-Contact restaurants in advance to inquire about ingredient sourcing.
+Some certified items exist in larger grocery shops in Sydney.
+Contact dining places ahead of time to inquire about ingredient sourcing.

 Markets and Food Halls